 - 1. Under the Company's Article of Incorporation, the profit in a fiscal year, shall first be utilized for paying taxes, offsetting losses of previous years, setting aside as a legal reserve of 10% of the remaining profit, setting aside or reversing a special reserve in accordance with the laws and regulations, and then any remaining profit together with any undistributed retained earnings at the beginning of the period shall be used by the Company's board of directors as the basis for proposing a distribution plan, which should be resolved in the shareholders' meeting for the distribution of dividends and bonuses to shareholders. - 2.
 In the future, the Company may have the surplus profit distributable as dividends in part or in whole considering the financial, business and operational factors.
 The ratio of share dividend shall exceed 5% of distributable earnings.
 Surplus distribution can be in the form of cash or stock dividends.
 For the measurement of future capital requirements and capital structure, cash dividend shall not be less than 10% of the total amount of dividends in the future, and the actual distribution amount shall be adopted by resolution of the shareholders' meeting. - 3.
 Unless losses have been covered or where legal reserve is distributed by the issuance of new shares or by cash in proportion to the shareholders' existing shareholding, the Company shall not make distributions out of legal reserve, of which only the portion of legal reserve which exceeds 25 percent of the paid-in capital may be distributed. - 4.
 (1) For surplus distribution, the Company shall appropriate special reserve to the debit balance of other equity on the end of the reporting period.
 When the debit balance of other equity is reversed, the reversal amount can be included in distributable surplus. - (2) The amounts previously set aside by the Company as special reserve on initial application of IFRSs in accordance with Jin-Guan-Zheng-Fa-Zi Letter No. 1010012865, dated April 6, 2012, shall be reversed proportionately when the relevant assets are used, disposed of or reclassified subsequently. - 5.
-The Company's appropriations of 2019 and 2018 earnings had been resolved at the stockholders' meeting on May 27, 2020 and May 31, 2019, respectively.
+The Company's appropriations of 2020 and 2019 earnings had been approved by the e-voting and resolved at the stockholders' meeting on May 28, 2021 and May 27, 2020, respectively.
 Details are summarized below:

-2019 2018
+2 020 0 2019

-] Dividends per Ι Dividends per
+Dividends per Dividends per

 share share

-Amount (in dollars) Amount (in dollars)
+Amount (in dollars) Amount (1 n dollars)

-Provision (reversal) of Special reserve \$ 18,001 ( ! \$ 719)
+Provision (reversal) of Special reserve (\$ 10,037) \$ 18,001

-Legal reserve 54,985 73,286
+Legal reserve 38,071 54,985

-Cash dividends 475,195 \$ 3.20 608,844 \$ 4.10
+Cash dividends 371,246 \$ 2.50 475,195 \$ 3.20

-\$ 548,181 \$ 681,411
+\$ 399,280 \$ 548,181